Dear SaaStr: What’s The Top Early Sign a New VP or Manager Won’t Work Out?

-The top one for me is when they don’t embrace the goals given to them.
+But … the #1 top one for me is when they don’t embrace the goals given to them.
+That’s disalignment on Day 1, and it just never works out in that case.

 A tough part of being a VP is you have to try to hit the goals you are given.
 Don’t like the ARR plan?
 You can’t just go change it.
-Want to do press, not generate leads?
+Want to do press or work on TikTok, not generate leads?
 Too bad.
 Don’t want to be on the hook for driving down terrible churn?
 Well, you know …

 I’ve seen many seasoned execs come into a new situation, realize they are in over their heads … and try to change the goals to fit their skills.